 Until 2007, Israel and the West Bank were the natural destination markets for Gaza-produced goods with 85% of Gaza’s outgoing goods sold in these areas.
 After 2007, Israel allowed Gaza goods to be exported abroad only, and just a handful of trucks departed Gaza every month, usually as part of subsidized projects.
 The loss of access to its natural markets was one of the major contributors to Gaza’s economic paralysis, for the collapse of businesses and for the high rate of unemployment, which, in turn, resulted in significant dependency on humanitarian aid.

 Sales outside the Strip are far from satisfactory despite these changes.
 The volume of sales remains small and economy activity still halting.
 There are obstacles that continue to stand in the way of profitability and prevent the inclusion of more people in the economy but it still symbolizes hope shared by many in Gaza and in the international community that recovery was perhaps on the way.
-That prospect, two years later, is still far from being fulfilled.
+That prospect, three years later, is still far from being fulfilled.
 From the time the closure was imposed in June 2007, until the end of 2014, an average of 14.7 trucks left Gaza every month.
-The monthly average for 2016 was 178 trucks.
-Nonetheless, exit of goods from Gaza still stands at only 16% of what it was prior to 2007.
+The monthly average for the first half of 2017 was 270 trucks, compared to more than 1,000 trucks that left Gaza on average before the closure was imposed.

 Cucumbers from Gaza on the way to market in Israel.
 Since 2015, Israel allows limited sales of vegetables from Gaza.
 Photo by Gisha